Thorsten Walther

 Thorsten Walther (born 20 September 1972) is a German former professional footballer who played as a goalkeeper.

 Career

-Walther started his career with German third tier side SC Geislingen.
+Walther started his career with SC Geislingen.
 Before the second half of 1996–97, he signed for Fortuna Düsseldorf in the German Bundesliga, where he made 49 appearances and suffered relegation to the German second tier.
 On 14 February 1997, he debuted for Fortuna Düsseldorf in a 2–0 loss to 1.
 FC Köln.
 In 1999, Walther signed for French second tier club Toulouse.